Andrea Bertolacci: Genoa

 In summer 2012 he was involved in the deal to sign Genoa's Panagiotis Tachtsidis.
 50% of Bertolacci's player rights were tagged for €1 million and also 50% of Tachtsidis's rights for €2.5 million.

 On 20 June 2014, Roma and Genoa renewed their co-ownership contract agreement with Bertolacci.

 The 2014–15 season with Genoa was Bertolacci's best season of his career.
 He scored 6 goals in 34 matches of Serie A, producing 8 assists and helping his team reaching 6th place in the league.

 AC Milan

 In June 2015, Roma bought the other part of Bertolacci's player rights from Genoa for a sum of €8.5m.
 Subsequently, on 29 June 2015, Bertolacci joined fellow Serie A club AC Milan for €20m.

 He scored his first Serie A goal for Milan in a 3–1 away win over Lazio on 1 November 2015.

 Sampdoria

 On 8 October 2019, Bertolacci signed for Sampdoria until 30 June 2020.

 Fatih Karagümrük

 On 23 December 2020, Bertolacci signed for Süper Lig club Fatih Karagümrük.

 Kayserispor

 On 14 January 2022, Bertolacci joined Kayserispor on a two-and-a-half-year.
 On 3 December 2022, he terminated his contract with the club citing unpaid wages.

 Return to Fatih Karagümrük

 On 27 December 2022, Bertolacci re-joined Fatih Karagümrük on a one-and-a-half-year deal.

+Cremonese

+On 21 July 2023, Bertolacci signed a two-year contract with Cremonese.

+Second return to Fatih Karagümrük

+On 29 December 2023, Cremonese announced that Bertolacci was loaned back to Fatih Karagümrük.